wasabrot/GDPR-docs/general_data.md

 ## What is stored on the public blockchain?
 - There are no names stored on the blockchain by us
 - All personal data is encrypted on the blockchain.
-Data attached to uPort ist encrypted by your very own key where even we dont have access.
+Data attached to uPort ist encrypted by your very own key where even we don't have access.
 - Other times we use our keys, so nobody else has access.
-- Transactions are represented by adresses not names.
+- Transactions are represented by addresses not names.

 ## What are attestations?
 - As you get successfully identified, we somehow "stamp your passport"
-- This means that we add an attestion to our identity, which is managed by the [uPort](uport.me) system.
+- This means that we add an attestation to our identity, which is managed by the [uPort](uport.me) system.

 ## Which data can a third party application (or Dapp) get from us?